biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-You can combine the two dataframes with:
+You can combine the two dataframes with the [`bind_rows()`](https://dplyr.tidyverse.org/reference/bind_rows.html) function, which will simply "row-bind" (vertically paste, or "concatenate") the two files:

 <div class="highlight">